 The Parliament controls the execution of the budget of the State and [the] annexed budgets.
 A statement [état] of expenses will be provided to the Parliament at the end of each six months [semestre] for the previous six months.
 The definitive accounts of a fiscal year [exercise] are deposited during the course of the budgetary session of the following year and approved by a law.

-The Court of Accounts [Cour des Comptes] is the superior Institution, independent [and] responsible for [chargée de] the control of the public finances.
+A Court of Accounts [Cour des Comptes] assists the Parliament and the Government with the control of the execution of the Laws of Finance.